-1. Choose custodians in jurisdictions with a strong rule of law and a mature legal framework, including a reliable court system.

-- 2. Customer terms and conditions should make clear the respective rights, obligations, responsibilities and risk allocation of the parties, plus appropriate dispute resolution mechanisms. - 1.
+- 1. Choose custodians in jurisdictions with a strong rule of law and a mature legal framework, including a reliable court system. - 2.
+Ask for/ read the customer terms and conditions.
+They should make clear the legal categorisation assigned to the CAs, the respective rights, obligations, responsibilities and risk allocation of the parties, and the conflicts and dispute resolution mechanisms. - 3.
 Ask/ research online which regulatory licenses, if any, the custodian holds.
-If the custodian holds licenses, ask/ research online whether the licenses cover the custody operations and that the custodian has not breached the terms of its licences.
-Note that given that regulations are still catching up with business evolution in the CA space, there are many jurisdictions where there are no licenses as yet that the custodian can apply for. - 3.
-Ask for/ read the contract/ terms and conditions and look for the legal categorisation assigned to the CAs in the contract. - 4.
-Ask for/ read the terms and conditions very carefully and understand each of the foregoing, including the choice of governing law and the conflict resolution mechanism.
+If the custodian holds licenses, ask/ research online whether the licences cover the custody operations and that the custodian has not breached the terms of its licences.
+Note that given that regulations are still catching up with business evolution in the CA space, there are many jurisdictions where there are no licenses as yet that the custodian can apply for.